spray/spray/README.md

-_json-lenses_ is a library to query and update [JSON] data structures.
+_json-lenses_ is a library to query and update [JSON] data.

 It has the following features

- * A type-safe syntax to address elements in a json data structure
+ * A Scala DSL to select elements in json data
- * Retrieve addressed elements
+ * Retrieve selected elements
- * Easily update addressed elements of the immutable spray-json representation
+ * Easily update selected elements of the immutable spray-json representation
- * Addressed elements can be of several cardinalities: scalar values, optional values, and sequences of values
+ * Selected elements can be of several cardinalities: scalar values, optional values, and sequences of values
  * Experimental support for [json-path] syntax